 The legacy of the communist past still weighs heavily on Albania.
-For over 40 years, the people lived under the totalitarian dictator Enva Hoxha, who led the country further and further into isolation.
+For over 40 years, the people lived under the totalitarian dictator Enver Hoxha, who led the country further and further into isolation.
 To this day, around 200,000 bunkers, which Hoxha had built all over the country as protection against external enemies, serve as silent memorials to this time.

-- Reconstruction of the kindergarten in Kavaja, where 120 children can now learn and play again in a safe environment.
+- In Kavaja, a small town near Durrës, Help rebuilt a severely damaged kindergarten.
+120 children can now learn and play again in a safe environment.

 Donate for Albania

-Every donation counts!
+Every contribution counts!

 IBAN: DE47 3708 0040 0240 0030 00